kubedb/docs/docs/guides/mysql/gitops/gitops.md

   deletionPolicy: WipeOut
 ```

-Resource Requests and Limits are updated to `700m` CPU and `1536Mi` Memory.
+Resource requests have been updated to `700m` CPU and `1536Mi` memory, and the memory limits have been set to `1.5Gi`.
 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `MySQL` CR is updated in your cluster.

 Now, `gitops` operator will detect the resource changes and create a `MySQLOpsRequest` to update the `MySQL` database.
 List the resources created by `gitops` operator in the `demo` namespace.